FSC AND TIMBER LEGALITY

 What does timber legality legislation mean for FSC certificate holders in other parts of the world?

-While timber legality laws target the companies active in the countries where the legislation is in place, FSC-certified suppliers from other countries are also affected.
+While timber legality laws target the companies active in the countries where the legislation is in place, FSC-certified suppliers from other countries may have to play a role in ensuring that such companies can apply the required due diligence.
 If you are a supplier, you may need to assist customers further up the supply chain with information, risk assessment, and risk mitigation.